voidfill/Glasscord/README.md

 ## What's it?
 Glasscord is a really simple tool that enables window composition effects (transparency and frosted glass effects) on Discord.

-It is compatible with Windows and Linux and it *should* be compatible with macOS too.
+It is compatible with Windows, Linux and macOS.

 ## So, is it a theme?
 Glasscord is NOT a theme.
 It's a tool that enables themes to request composition effects.